devspidr/RFP-EXTRACTOR/README.md

 While checking with ZIP file outputs, you may notice that one of the extracted JSON outputs contains mostly `null` values.
 I’m not sure why this happened, as the original output (when running the app on individual files) works correctly extracting correct json outputs.
-Please consider this as a potential edge case.
 If you’d like to verify the app’s functionality, feel free to **clone this repository and run it locally** — the extraction process works as expected on standard inputs.